Quantum computing isn’t a future problem, it’s a current countdown.

 Here’s why it matters right now:

 This isn’t science fiction.
-Adversaries today are stockpiling encrypted data, knowing that quantum decryption tools are coming.
-Once a quantum computer reaches sufficient qubits and error correction (cue the pop culture nod—yes, like Thanos snapping away encryption), this stored data could be instantly compromised.
+Adversaries today are stockpiling encrypted data, betting that quantum decryption tools will arrive soon enough to crack it open.
+Once a quantum computer reaches sufficient qubits and error correction, think of it like Thanos snapping away encryption, that stored data could be instantly compromised.
+Yeah, it sounds dramatic.
+But the threat’s real.

 Vulnerable systems include: